 Board eligible or board certified in emergency medicine by American Board of Emergency Medicine.

-- Two letters of recommendation (including one from the department chair or program director)
+- Three letters of recommendation (including one from the department chair or program director)

 Georgetown University School of Medicine